After writing versions of this guide in three different places, here's a more abstract version that should work for the 99% of Laravel apps out there.

 Download ZIP option.
 Then, you'll want to unzip it before proceeding to the next step.

 To light up the size of the repository, Laravel projects rarely bundle their dependencies with them.
 You'll need to use

 composer to download them.
 To do this, just open a terminal window on the repository folder and run the following:

-This process may take between one and five minutes depending on the number of dependencies.
+This process may take between half a minute and five minutes depending on the number of dependencies.

 Most Laravel apps require a database.
 To keep it simple, we're gonna use a sqlite database, which is just a simple file and requires no external programs.
 To configure it, search for a

 .env.example file on the repository and rename it to

 .env .
 You'll also need to open the

 database folder and create an empty file called

 .env file in a text editor and make the following changes: